 Last week, the week of Charleston and the Confederate flag and the President singing “Amazing Grace,” I thought of Marvin Gaye and the song that changed soul music:

 There’s too many of you crying

-What songs do you find in the duets of Marvin Gaye and Tammi Terrell, recorded in long ago 1967?
+And then I went back, to the early days, and the love songs — the duets of Marvin Gaye and Tammi Terrell, recorded in forever ago 1967.

 Marvin Gaye never enjoyed being on stage.
 Those sessions with Tammi Terrell opened him up, made performing fun.
 And why not?
 He was a stunningly handsome young man in a tux, crooning with a beautiful young woman who seemed to have been made for him.

 As Gaye put it, years later, “We created two characters — two lovers that might have been in a play or a novel."

 He’s not woofing.
 Just look at the video — the rare video, because this was 1967 — of “Ain’t No Mountain High Enough.”
 Pay special attention to this part:

 My love is alive